 I wouldn't.

-If I have no idea what it's about, what it will do, and no compelling reason to engage with it – why would I exert any effort to scan this thing?
+If I have no idea what it's about, what it will do, and no compelling reason to engage with it, why would I exert any effort to scan this thing?
+Worse, it could be a phishing link out to scam me of my personal or financial information.
+No way.

-Remember, most people still have no idea how to use QR codes, and even if they do understand how to use them, they need a compelling reason to take out their phone and scan it (not to mention, they need to trust the source to some degree).
+Even if people understand how to use a QR code, they need a compelling reason to take out their phone and scan it.
+They also need to trust the source to some degree—again, that the QR is safe, and you're not out to get them.

 QR code instructions